General Information and Procedures

 - The research project involves the solicitation of external funding.
 In this case, be aware that as of October 1, 2000, the federal government requires that all submissions for federal grants regarding research with humans be accompanied by a certificate of proof that the submitter has completed a course or workshop on the ethical treatment of human participants.
 Please contact the chair of the IRB for more information on this requirement if it applies to your project.

-Research by students that involves human participants can be reviewed and approved through departmental procedures approved by the IRB if all of the following criteria are met:
+Research by students that involves human participants can be reviewed and approved through academic program procedures approved by the IRB if all of the following criteria are met: